Memorial’s First 60 Years

 On January 1, 2018, a strategic affiliation between Memorial Group and BJC HealthCare became official, and now Memorial is part of the BJC HealthCare network of hospitals.

-In February 2018, Memorial Regional Health Services, Metro-East Services Group, BJC HealthCare, and Washington University Physicians of Illinois received unanimous approval from the IHFSRB to build Phase II of a medical office building project on the campus of Memorial Hospital East in Shiloh.
+In February 2018, Memorial Regional Health Services, Metro-East Services Group, BJC HealthCare, and Washington University Physicians in Illinois, Inc. received unanimous approval from the IHFSRB to build Phase II of a medical office building project on the campus of Memorial Hospital East in Shiloh.
 Memorial is working collaboratively with BJC HealthCare and Washington University School of Medicine to develop a Siteman Cancer Center facility in this location that would serve residents of Southern and Central Illinois.
 This building also will provide space for physician specialists and services as well as expansion of Memorial Medical Group’s (MMG) primary and specialty care providers.